pengfei99/ParquetDataFormat/README.md

 Then we test the compatibility of the output parquet file between pyarrow and spark.

 In this notebook [R Arrow compression benchmark](https://github.com/pengfei99/ParquetPyArrow/blob/main/R/ArrowCompression.Rmd), we first benchmark the compression latency of Rarrow.
-Then we test the compatibility of the output parquet file between Rarrow, Pyarrow, spark.
+Then we test the compatibility of the output parquet file between Rarrow, Pyarrow, and spark.

 ### 2.2 Timestamp implementation variation